 Special Stories includes facilities to transfer stories between devices.
 So you could, for instance, export from a phone and import to a tablet.
-You can also open your stories in Special Words, and email them PDF format.
+You can also open your stories in Special Words (or Special Words Pro) and Special Sentences, and email them PDF format.
 Except in the case of PDF, these features allow you to transfer the spoken words for a story, as well as its text and pictures.

 In Android 4.4 and later, you can print stories directly to any Android-compatible printer.
 For earlier versions, you can email stories as PDF files and then print them elsewhere.